Remains (Steve Lacy album)

-Remains is a solo album by soprano saxophonist Steve Lacy, which was recorded in Switzerland in 1991 and first released on the hat ART label the following year.
+Remains is a solo album by soprano saxophonist Steve Lacy, recorded in Switzerland in 1991 and first released on the hat ART label the following year.

 Music and reception

 The first six tracks form a suite that was inspired by the Tao Te Ching.
 The title track is a dance piece commissioned from Lacy, who described it as "a danse macabre of a skeleton in a tomb".
 The album also contains a reworking of Lacy's "The Way" that would surprise listeners with how it was changed from earlier performances, he suggested.

 The Penguin Guide to Jazz praised the "close-up, attentive recording [that] catches every gritty little resonance and breath noise" and described the album as "Lacy's most accomplished solo performance for some time".
-The Allmusic review by Scott Yanow stated "On this solo soprano saxophone CD, the remarkable Steve Lacy performs his six-song, half-hour "Time of Tao-Cycle," plus three other originals ...
+The AllMusic review by Scott Yanow stated, "On this solo soprano saxophone CD, the remarkable Steve Lacy performs his six-song, half-hour 'Time of Tao-Cycle', plus three other originals ...
 The improvising is thoughtful, adventurous, and sometimes wandering, but rarely aimless.
 For specialized tastes".